Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: Hyperk ahler, hypercomplex, and scalar-f lat K ahler structures

-I end this paper by asking one of the questions raised by~\cite{DuWe:acs}: when does a selfdual conformal manifold $M$ constructed in this way admit a compatible Einstein metric?
-In the Ricci-flat case, this means $M$ is (locally) hyperk\"ahler in the complexified or kleinian signature sense (sometimes called pseudo-hyperk\"ahler).
-This leads to a more general question concerning the existence (with my orientation convention) of antiselfdual complex structures (including hypercomplex structures and scalar-flat K\"ahler metrics) or antiselfdual integrable involutions or $\alpha$-surface foliations (including pseudo-hypercomplex structures and selfdual pseudo-K\"ahler or null-K\"ahler metrics).
+I end this paper by asking one of the questions raised by~\cite{DuWe:acs}: when does a~selfdual conformal manifold $M$ constructed in this way admit a~compatible Einstein metric?
+In the Ricci-f\/lat case, this means $M$ is (locally) hyperk\"ahler in the complexif\/ied or kleinian signature sense (sometimes called pseudo-hyperk\"ahler).
+This leads to a~more general question concerning the existence (with my orientation convention) of antiselfdual complex structures (including hypercomplex structures and scalar-f\/lat K\"ahler metrics) or antiselfdual integrable involutions or $\alpha$-surface foliations (including pseudo-hypercomplex structures and selfdual pseudo-K\"ahler or null-K\"ahler metrics).

-There is a standard approach to this question in the context of reductions, using the theory of divisors (see also~\cite{Cal:sde,Cal:ibg,CaPe:sdc,Dun:4ps}).
-An antiselfdual (null- or pseudo-) complex structure $J$ corresponds to a degree two divisor $\cD$ in the twistor space $Z$, which locally has the form $\cD=\cD_1+\cD_2$ with $\cD_1=\cD_2$ in the null case, but disjoint otherwise.
-It is then natural to suppose that a selfdual $\beta$-surface foliation is compatible with $\cD$ in the sense that the corresponding foliation of $Z$ also foliates $\cD$, so that the latter is $\pi^*\cC$ for a degree two divisor $\cC=\cC_1+\cC_2$ in the leaf space $Y$, where $\pi\colon Z\to Y$ is the quotient map.
-I discuss the theory of degree two divisors in minitwistor spaces in an appendix: they correspond to a pair of geodesic congruences on a projective surface $N$, which coincide in the null case ($\cC_1=\cC_2$).
+There is a~standard approach to this question in the context of reductions, using the theory of divisors (see also~\cite{Cal:sde,Cal:ibg,CaPe:sdc,Dun:4ps}).
+An antiselfdual (null- or pseudo-) complex structure $J$ corresponds to a~degree two divisor $\mathcal{D}$ in the twistor space $Z$, which locally has the form $\mathcal{D}=\mathcal{D}_1+\mathcal{D}_2$ with $\mathcal{D}_1=\mathcal{D}_2$ in the null case, but disjoint otherwise.
+It is then natural to suppose that a~selfdual $\beta$-surface foliation is compatible with $\mathcal{D}$ in the sense that the corresponding foliation of $Z$ also foliates $\mathcal{D}$, so that the latter is $\pi^*\mathcal{C}$ for a~degree two divisor $\mathcal{C}=\mathcal{C}_1+\mathcal{C}_2$ in the leaf space~$Y$, where $\pi\colon Z\to Y$ is the quotient map.
+I discuss the theory of degree two divisors in minitwistor spaces in an appendix: they correspond to a~pair of geodesic congruences on a~projective surface~$N$, which coincide in the null case ($\mathcal{C}_1=\mathcal{C}_2$).